ckyeungac/3xcomtw_socket_crawler/README.md

 ## Todo

 - Fix the boken pipeline happen when the web socket close in new trade day.
+  - Potential solutions:
+    - Recreate a websocket application after disconnection.
+(Implemented now.)
+    - Use cron to schedule the crawler.
 - Continous integration and deployment of the crawler
   - How can we keep crawl the data without duplication or missing during deployment?
   - How can we update the trade data when we implement new measurements?